andersy005/xdev-projects/projects/construction/projspec_repo2singularity.md

 - [JupyterHub](https://github.com/jupyterhub/jupyterhub): Provides authentication, and spawns single user Jupyter Notebook servers.
 - [Repo2Docker](https://github.com/jupyter/repo2docker): Generates a Docker image from the Git Repo.

 Currently, BinderHub as a Python package can not run on traditional HPC systems.
-As [Joe Hamman](https://github.com/jhamman) pointed out in [BinderHub for HPC](https://discourse.jupyter.org/t/binderhub-for-hpc/143/4) post on discourse, some of the reasons why it's difficult to run BinderHub on HPC include:
+As [Joe Hamman](https://github.com/jhamman) pointed out in the [BinderHub for HPC](https://discourse.jupyter.org/t/binderhub-for-hpc/143/4) post on discourse, some of the reasons why it's difficult to run BinderHub on HPC include:

 - HPC systems are rarely container friendly (BinderHub requires both Kubernetes and Docker).
 - Often compute nodes do not have access to the outside network.